 Each AMTS measurement cycle consists of multiple observations of all prisms.
-Afterwards, the measurements are transmitted offsite to GeoCloud servers for processing.
+Measurements are then transmitted to GeoCloud servers for processing.

-GeoCloud directs incoming AMTS measurements to Monstar and STAR*NET for quality checks and least-squares adjustments.
+GeoCloud directs measurements to Monstar for least-squares adjustments and quality checks.
 Monstar then formats data for import into the GeoCloud project database.

-The import process checks for missing data, tests measurements against alarm thresholds, and then stores measurements in the project database.
+The import process checks for missing data, tests measurements against alarm thresholds, and then stores data in the project database.
 Planviews, trend plots, and reports are made available on the project website.

 Rail & Metro